keu/docs/astro/add-user.md

 ## Add a user to a Workspace

-In order to invite a user to a Workspace, the user must already be a member of the Workspace's Organization.

 1. In the Cloud UI, select a Workspace.

 2. Click **Access** in the left menu.